-EAT in Amsterdam: De Kas
+EAT in Amsterdam:

-SHOP in Amsterdam: Shoebaloo
+STAY in Amsterdam:

-STAY in Amsterdam: 't Hotel
+SHOPPING in Amsterdam:

-SEE in Amsterdam: Westergasfabriekred|guide Amsterdam
+SIGHTS in Amsterdam:

 In the past the focus was on gas here; today it is on art, creativity and culture.
 The location is as fascinating now as it was then.
 But today, visits of this brick building located in Westerpark are probably more frequent than in the past.
 You won't find a dominating art genre here, but you will find conferences, exhibitions, scientific panels, fashion weeks and get-togethers for creative people- and anything that inspires you.
 For instance a small cinema and big rock concerts.
 But if you want to just pass by here for a beer, it's just as fine.
 Artists who work here are not fond of closed studios, so you can visit the Westergasfabrik all day long: in the morning for a cup of coffee at Espresso Factory, for lunch at the baker's or for a stroll through the small galleries in the afternoon.
 You dine best at the Pacific Parc and afterwards you have enough energy for dancing, for instance at the Flex Bar.